gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, if symmetric keys are used, the AS generates a proof-of-possession key, binds it to the Access Token, and provides it to the joining node in the 'cnf' parameter of the  Access Token response.
 Instead, if asymmetric keys are used, the joining node provides its own public key to the AS in the 'req_cnf' parameter of the Access Token request.
 Then, the AS uses it as proof-of-possession key bound to the Access Token, and provides the joining node with the Group Manager's public key in the 'rs_cnf' parameter of the Access Token response.

 -->

+# Interface at the Group Manager {#sec-interface-GM}

+The Group Manager provides the interface defined in Section 4.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additional resource:

+* /group-manager/GROUPNAME/active: this sub-resource is fixed and supports the GET method, whose handler is defined in {{active-get}}.

+## GET Handler {#active-get}

+The handler expects a GET request.

+The handler verifies that the group identifier of the /group-manager/GROUPNAME/active path is a subset of the 'scope' stored in the Access Token associated to the requesting client.
+If verification fails, the Group Manager MUST respond with a 4.01 (Unauthorized) error message.

+If verification succeeds, the handler returns a 2.05 (Content) message containing the CBOR simple value True if the group is currently active, or the CBOR simple value False otherwise.

+The method to set the current group status, i.e. active or inactive, is out of the scope of this specification, and is defined for the administrator interface of the Group Manager specified in {{I-D.tiloca-ace-oscore-gm-admin}}.

 # Joining a Group {#sec-joining-node-to-GM}